Data Science and Scientific Workflows

 Content

 The amount of data generated in scientific projects is increasing rapidly.
 The increase is partly due to the fact that new data-based evaluation methods allow a better and more precise analysis of scientific data.
 In addition, the linking of data provides new insights.
 This requires a systematic organization of data.
 The necessary knowledge of data science and computer science is equally required for both computer simulations and experimental investigations.
 The preparation/classification (e.g. electronic laboratory notebook) and structuring of data is a necessary step for their reuse.
 The lecture introduces the principles and software tools for the corresponding scientific workflows: Python and libraries, Jupyter notebook, shell scripts and documentation with git-tools.
+Applications in Python include statistical methods, machine learning techniques such as classification, artificial neural networks (ANN), convolutional neural networks (CNN), and Gaussian processes (GP) for simulation planning.
 Furthermore, an overview is given of database systems in materials research and the FAIR data principle (findability, accessibility, interoperability and reusability).

 Objective: